 Fortunately, businesses and CorpNet partners (providing our services through the CorpNet Partner Program) can order a custom LLC partnership agreement through CorpNet.
 It’s a wonderful way for businesses to save time and money, and for CorpNet partners to generate additional revenue.
 I’ll explain more about that later.

-Core Elements of LLC Partnership Agreement
+Core Elements of the Agreement

 Let’s take a look at some of the items that LLC Operating Agreements often include.
-Below is a list of many of the key ownership, administrative, and operational areas that an LLC Operating Agreements address.
+Below is a list of many of the key ownership, administrative, and operational areas that an LLC Operating Agreements addresses.

 1. Basic Information About the Company